Support for Childcare Costs for Disabled Children

 You do not pay National Insurance or tax on vouchers up to £55 a week.
 Vouchers can be used for registered or approved childcare.

-You cannot include the cost of childcare which is paid for by vouchers in your claim for Working Tax Credit or Universal Credit.
+You cannot include the cost of childcare which is paid for by vouchers in your claim for Universal Credit.
 Sacrificing some of your salary may have a knock-on effect on pay rises and pension contributions.
 It is important to calculate whether you are better off claiming vouchers.

 Comparing different types of help with childcare costs

-There is a government calculator which compares different types of childcare support, but it does not provide details of Universal Credit entitlement and only calculates tax credits if you are eligible for the childcare element of Working Tax Credit.
+There is a government calculator which compares different types of childcare support, but it does not provide details of Universal Credit childcare support.

-You can check how much you should be getting in Tax Credits or could get in Universal Credit using a benefits calculator.
+You can check how much you could get in Universal Credit using a benefits calculator.

 Direct Payments